- A tremendous value – one of the least expensive 50 pint dehumidifiers we’ve tested thus far

-The hOmeLabs 9 Gallon (70 Pint) Dehumidifier (model no. HME020031N) is a terrific value in the 70 pint dehumidifier category.
-It’s staunchest competitor in this class, the Frigidaire FFAD7033R1, is notably more expensive – it normally retails for about $50 more than the HME020031N.
+The hOmeLabs 4,500 sq. ft.
+Energy Star Dehumidifier (model no. HME020031N) is a terrific value in the 50 pint dehumidifier category.
+It’s staunchest competitor in this size class, the Frigidaire FFAD5033W1, is notably more expensive – it normally retails for about $50 more than the HME020031N.

 Performance Test Results

 The manufacturer specifies the HME020031N as having a power draw of 6.5 amps.
-At 120V this translates to 780 watts.
-Why does hOmeLabs specify power draw in amps when all other dehumidifier manufacturers do so in watts?
+At 115V this translates to 748 watts.

 Energy efficiency is a two headed snake: it involves power draw and moisture removal rate.
 For example, let’s say you have a standard appliance pulling 100 watts of power that takes 10 hours to do a job.
 Another appliance pulls 500 watts of power but only takes 1 hour to do exactly the same job.
 Which appliance draws more power?
 The first.
 Which appliance is more energy efficient?
 The second.